wences-sanchez/Knowledge-Base/pages/Jenkins Essential Training.md

 	- When an artifact is created or used, **Jenkins** generates an MD5 checksum using the artifact. **Jenkins** saves it in a internal **database**.
 	-
 	- ### Assignment
-		- DOING Manage the test creation and storing in Jenkins:
+		- TODO Manage the test creation and storing in Jenkins:
 		  SCHEDULED: <2022-08-11 Thu>
-		  :LOGBOOK:
-		  CLOCK: [2022-08-23 Tue 18:39:42]
-		  :END:
-			- DOING Add and manage a maven Tool configuration for Jenkins
+			- TODO Add and manage a maven Tool configuration for Jenkins
-			  :LOGBOOK:
-			  CLOCK: [2022-08-23 Tue 18:39:40]
-			  :END:
-				- First, we have to set up a tool configuration for Maven -
 			- TODO Collecting test results from the file .xml in the pipeline
 			- TODO Archiving the resultant artifacts
 	-